brydoncheyney/kind-argo/README.md

 ## Argo

-To install the resources for all Argo tools
+Install the resources for all Argo tools

 ```
 make argo